 COURSE DESCRIPTION: Senior High Chorus is a performance-based opportunity for students in grades 9-12 to study music from a variety of historical periods and styles-Renaissance, Baroque, Classical, Romantic, Modern, folk songs, spirituals, Broadway, and popular music.
 Students will learn and practice proper vocal technique.
 Emphasis will be placed on musical elements such as theory, music history, and sight singing to prepare students for more complex musical pieces.
-Grades will be based on participation, lesson attendance, concert attendance, and demonstrated knowledge of musical concepts.
+Grades will be based on meeting standards through rehearsal skills, lesson skills tests, concert preparation, concert performance, concert evaluation, and demonstrated knowledge of musical concepts.

-EXPECTATIONS: Senior High Chorus will perform at several concerts (winter concert, POPS, spring concert, state large group contest, and other special events such as national anthems).
-Students in this ensemble are eligible to audition for jazz choir, the fall musical and to participate in state solo/ensemble contest if they choose.
-Participants are also eligible to participate in major trips which are planned for every fourth year (next trip 2010-2011 school year) as well as smaller trips to mid-west destinations in between.
-Participants must be enrolled in senior high chorus or senior high chorale for 6 of 8 semesters preceding a major trip to be eligible.
+EXPECTATIONS: Senior High Chorus will perform at several graded concerts (fall concert, winter concert, POPS, spring concert, state large group contest, graduation and other special events such as national anthems).
+Students in this ensemble are eligible to audition for jazz choir, the musical, and to participate in State solo/ensemble contest if they choose.
+Participants are also eligible to participate in major trips to New York City, which are planned for every fourth year (next trip 2026-2027 school year) as well as smaller trips to mid-west destinations in between.
+Participants must be enrolled in senior high chorus for 6 of 8 semesters preceding a major trip to be eligible to attend these trips.
 Participants must attend 4 voice lessons per 9-week quarter.
 This class factors into the GPA.